Pet Fostering & Adoption

 - What type of pet suits you best, a large breed dog or fluffy cat?

-- Always visit a veterinary surgeon for best pet care & health advise.
+- Always visit a veterinary surgeon for best pet care & health advice.

-- Acquiring pets from friends has the highest rate of subsequent adoptions.
+- Acquiring pets from friends has the highest rate of subsequent pet adoptions.

 - Obedience training for dogs may be a good idea.